 The program offers funding that supports Indigenous partners to lead the development of a forest bioeconomy.
 Growing B.C.’s forest bioeconomy will result in economic, social and environmental benefits for Indigenous communities across the province.

-Download the application form (docx, 205KB)
+Download a sample application form (docx, 205KB)

 Applicants will fill out and submit a completed Indigenous Forest Bioeconomy Program application form (the “Application”), along with supporting documentation to IBIO.Mail@gov.bc.ca.
 Download the application form (docx, 205KB):